daraghwalshe/Java-GUI/README.md

  2. cheesyWords
   * A GUI container holding 2 seperate applications
   * A counting game in three languages
-  * An application to track mouse cutsor movement
+  * An application to track mouse cursor movement
+ 1. Tic Tac Toe
+  * A runnable jar file for a tic-tac-toe game
+  * (aka noughts and crosses)
+ 2. Sound
+  * A runnable jar file for an application which plays a word associated with an image.
+The app can switch between three languages.